 PrEP doesn’t require on-the-spot decision making and gives everyone the opportunity to take control of their own health.
 The benefits are huge for receptive partners, as they don’t have to rely on someone else making the choice to protect them.

-PrEP is only for preventing HIV, so it doesn’t protect against other STIs such as syphilis, gonorrhoea, chlamydia or hepatitis C. Some people think once they've reduced their anxiety around HIV they should worry more about acquiring other STIs, but here's why we don't.
+PrEP is only for preventing HIV, so it doesn’t protect against other STIs such as syphilis, gonorrhoea, chlamydia or hepatitis C. Some people find once they've reduced their anxiety around HIV they might worry more about acquiring other STIs, but here's the deal...

 If you haven't been using condoms or dams for oral sex, there’s always been a chance of getting an STI.
 While condoms remain the best way to help prevent STIs, they don't eliminate the risk of them.
 It's still possible to acquire STIs even if you use condoms every time, which is why regular testing is important.
 If you choose not to use condoms for penetrative sex, your risk of acquiring STIs increases.

 Thanks to modern medicine, common bacterial ones are straightforward to cure.
 A short course of antibiotics and any symptoms are usually gone within 24 hours, and you’re in the clear a week after finishing treatment.

 Remember too that PrEP is a program involving routine STI testing every three months.
 Those tests will identify any STIs quickly, reducing the likelihood of passing them on to someone else or being an inconvenience to you.

 So while PrEP is for preventing HIV, choosing a PrEP program now could mean you’re managing STIs more responsibly and more often than ever before.